πŸ“œ/skills/fuz-stack/references/tsdoc-comments

 /** * Gets the current time. * @returns the current `Date` in milliseconds since epoch */

-For async functions, describe what the Promise resolves to:
+For async functions, describe what the Promise resolves to, not the Promise itself.

 @throws